brygallo/QRCodeGenerator/README.md

 ## **🚀 Features**

 ✅ Real-time QR code generation.
-✅ Customizable QR code colors and background.
+✅ Customizable QR code colors and background with hex preview and reset option.
 ✅ Option for a **transparent background**.
 ✅ Download as **PNG** (with or without background).
 ✅ Download as **PDF** (centered and optimized).